 - Make sure everyone knows who’s who in both the office and the factory floor by gamifying employee profiles.

-These are just a few ideas for ways to get people doing what you want them to do, and making it fun with gamification techniques.
-You’ll get increased participation and engagement, and have immediate return on investment data on the effectiveness of your messages and campaigns.
+These are just a few gamification ideas for ways to get people doing what you want them to do, and making it fun with game techniques.
+You’ll get increased participation and engagement, and have immediate return on investment data on the effectiveness of your messages and campaigns: